sahidul-shaikh/gdp-analysis-india-2014-15/README.md

     - **Note-II:** If the top 3 sub-sectors contribute to, say, 79% of the GDP of some category, you can report "These top 3 sub-sectors contribute to approximately 80% of the GDP".
 This is to simplify the analysis and make the results consumable.
 (Remember, the CEO has to present the report to the CMs, and CMs have limited time; so, the analysis needs to be sharp and concise.)
   - Plot the contribution of the sub-sectors as a percentage of the GSDP of each category.

+Now that you have summarised the data in the form of plots, tables, etc., try to draw non-obvious insights from it.
+Think about questions such as:

+  - How does the GDP distribution of the top states (C1) differ from the others?
+  - Which sub-sectors seem to be correlated with high GDP?
+  - Which sub-sectors do the various categories need to focus on?

+Ask other such relevant questions, which you think are important, and note your insights for category separately.
+More insights are welcome and will be awarded accordingly.
+  - Finally, provide at least two recommendations for each category to improve the per capita GDP.

+### Part-II: GDP and Education Dropout Rates

+In Part-I, you would have noticed that (one) way to increase per capita GDP is by shifting the distribution of GDP towards the secondary and tertiary sectors, i.e., the manufacturing and services industries.
+But these industries can thrive only when there is an availability of educated and skilled labour.

+In this part of the analysis, you will investigate whether there is any relationship between per capita GDP with dropout rates in education.

+### Data

+**Data II:** This section will require the dropout rate dataset apart from the dataset that you used in Part-1 of the case study.
+Download instructions are provided in the next segment.

+**Part-II: GDP and Education**

+- Analyse if there is any correlation of GDP per capita with dropout rates in education (primary, upper primary and secondary) for the year 2014-2015 for each state.
+Choose an appropriate plot to conduct this analysis.
+  - Is there any correlation between dropout rate and %contribution of each sector (Primary, Secondary and Tertiary) to the total GDP?
+- You have the total population of each state from the data in part I. Is there any correlation between dropout rates and population?
+What is the expected trend and what is the observation?
+- Write down the key insights you draw from this data:
+  - Form at least one reasonable hypothesis for the observations from the data